AMANDA-Technology/WebSmsNet/README.md

 Unofficial API client implementation for the linkmobility websms Messaging API 1.0.0.
 See [API Doc](https://developer.linkmobility.eu/sms-api/rest-api).

 With a special thanks to LINK Mobility Austria GmbH for the handy messaging service.
-See [CashCtrl website](https://www.websms.com/).
+See [websms website](https://www.websms.com/).

 ### Packages